v2.0

 Symbolism

-- Strength and perseverance (carp swimming upstream)
+- Courage and perseverance (carp swimming upstream)

 Common Usage Scenarios